komalvgaikwad/postsdemo/README.md

 # postsdemo
-demo project for posts CROD operation with login/logout and signup
+demo project for posts CRUD operation with login/logout and signup

 demo.sql is database file